Sanjeetsahu29/Mastering-DSA/Core Java/Interview Question/Level 1/README.md

 ### Question 15.
 Can a Set be an array?
 > In Java, a Set is an array, but an array is not necessarily a Set.
 Because repetition is allowed in array but in Set.
 For example, consider the following figure:
 ![photo_2023-12-28_12-01-19](https://github.com/Sanjeetsahu29/Mastering-DSA/assets/108270460/b4f2990b-d440-42ef-928d-046bfe75f198)

+### Question 16.
+What is the difference between Array and ArrayList?
+> - `Array`: Array is static.
+It is of fixed size.
+Its size cannot be changed once it is declared.
+It contains both primitive data types and objects of a class.
+Array does not have generic features.
+> - `ArrayList`: ArrayList is dynamic in size.
+Its size or capacity automatically grows when we add element into it.
+It contains only the object entries.
+It has a generic feature.